SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	[(TellMe) {the tyre pressures, the current tyre pressures, the pressures in the tyres}, (TellMe) the current pressures]

-(TellMe) is a variable for a set of predfined optional fill phrases (in the example above TellMe stands for "Tell me, Give me, What are").
-The input phrase above consists of three different independent phrases, which lead to the same reaction of Jona.
-This is denoted by the "[..., ...]" parenthesis construct.
+(TellMe) is a variable for a set of predfined optional filler phrases (in the example above TellMe stands for "Tell me, Give me, What are").
+The definition above consists of two different independent phrases, which lead to the same reaction of Jona.
+This is denoted by the "[..., ...]" bracket construct.
 For the first phrase the "{..., ..., ...}" defines inner alternatives for this phrase.
 By using "[" and "{" constructs, you can create a variety of pattern alternatives.
 But in the end, Jona reacts only to the core words of a phrase, for example "the current pressures" in the above example.

+Important: The words of the recognized phrase are reported to the Jona control program and may be analyzed there for further processing.
+For example, when asking for tyre pressures or temperaturs, the words "front", "left", ... are very important.
+Therefore be careful, if you change some of the predefined phrases.

 Some phrases (input and output) may have additional variables enclosed in "%", as in *%name%* above.
 These variables are provided by the runtime to customize the questions and answers.